2021 Sunamganj violence

 On March 17, 2021, an attack took place on over a hundred houses of the Hindu community in Noagaon village of Habibpur Union, Shalla Upazila, Sunamganj, following allegations that a Hindu youth had made derogatory remarks on social media against Islamic scholar Mamunul Haque.
 Several extremist Muslims announced the attack through microphones and carried it out, during which 88 houses and 7–8 family temples were vandalized, and furniture was ransacked.
-The attack and vandalism were led by Shahidul Islam Swadhin, member of Ward 9 of Nachni village in Sarmangal Union, Dirai Upazila, and also president of the ward’s Jubo League, along with his associate Pokkon Mia.
+The attack and vandalism were led by Shahidul Islam Swadhin, member of Ward 9 of Nachni village in Sarmangal Union, Dirai Upazila, and also president of the ward's Jubo League, along with his associate Pokkon Mia.
 So far, 38 people have been arrested in connection with the incident and investigation is ongoing.
-However, some have claimed that Hefazat-e-Islam Bangladesh was involved in the attack.

 Background

 On March 15, Mamunul Haque, joint secretary general of Hefazat-e-Islam, gave a speech at a conference organized by the group in Dirai Upazila, adjacent to Shalla.
 Local Hindu youth Jhumon Das criticized him on Facebook, calling him an opponent of the sculpture of Bangabandhu.
 Terming the post as religious provocation, people from four nearby villages staged a protest rally against Jhumon on the night of March 16.
 To control the situation, police ordered the people of Noagaon village to detain the youth that night.

 On the morning of March 17, an announcement was made from a mosque microphone in Kashipur village calling for an attack on Noagaon village.
 Everyone was instructed to gather in that village.
 Realizing the possibility of an attack, residents of the village informed the police over the phone.
-Around 9 AM, several thousand people gathered with sticks on the bank of the Dairain river near Noagaon village.
+Around 9 AM, several thousand people gathered with sticks on the bank of the Dirai river near Noagaon village.
 While the administration, police, and public representatives were trying to calm part of the angry crowd, another part stormed into the village and carried out the attack.
 Under attack by thousands, members of the Hindu community fled the village and went into hiding.
 According to the chairman of Shalla Upazila, over a hundred houses were vandalized.
 Wealthier homes were looted more.

-As Jhumon Das’s wife and the local Union Parishad chairman’s wife could not escape, they were severely beaten.
-When the chairman’s wife tried to take shelter in the bathroom, she was dragged out and beaten.
+As Jhumon Das's wife and the local Union Parishad chairman's wife could not escape, they were severely beaten.
+When the chairman's wife tried to take shelter in the bathroom, she was dragged out and beaten.
 At least 7 temples and the idols of prayer rooms were vandalized.
 According to one victim, after Jhumon was arrested, the police had assured the villagers that no untoward incident would occur.
 But the vandalism happened right in front of the chairman the very next day.